By David Joel Miller, Licensed Therapist, and Licensed Counselor.

 2. The role of the internet and modern technology in mental health and recovery.
 I see both harms and help from these new technologies.
 We should talk about what might be helpful in treating and preventing emotional and substance abuse issues and what internet features may be promoting recovery.

 3. The changing role and status of LPCC’s in delivering mental health and substance abuse treatment in California.

 4. Affairs: This is not a new topic but it is a large, possibly the largest, reason couples come to see me in private practice.
-People have strong feelings around this.
+People have strong feelings about this.
 With more than half of all marriages ending in divorce and more than half of all people reporting they have had affairs we need to look at this issue and how you might recover from an affair – yours or your partners.